RN to MSN-FNP Admission Requirements

 The RN to MSN program awards 42 transfer credits for an unobstructed current RN license issued in the United States and up to 48 credits of general education transfer credits (total of 90 transfer credits).

-Students who are requesting transfer credits for courses in the core curriculum must submit official transcripts by the first day of the first term in which the student commences his or her education at West Coast University.
+Students who are requesting transfer credit for courses in the core curriculum must submit official transcripts by the first day of the first term in which the student commences his or her education at West Coast University.

-Nursing applicants requesting additional transfer credits must provide official transcripts no later than six months after the start of the semester in which the student commences his or her education at the University.
+Nursing applicants requesting additional transfer credits for courses must provide official transcripts no later than six months after the start of the semester in which the student commences his or her education at the University.
 Only college-level coursework will be considered for transfer credit.
 All coursework must have been taken at an institution accredited by an agency recognized by the United States Department of Education.

 Note: Students enrolled in the RN-MSN program must have earned/transferred in 72 credits in order to be eligible for federal Title IV financial aid.